ZhaoKaiQiang/KLog/README.md

 - Print log info with line number and method name
 - Jump to the position where the log is invoked, by click in the Android Studio Logcat

+##Update

+- Add support for Long JSON String
+- KLog.file() could save the log to file

 ##Sample Usage

 ![](https://github.com/ZhaoKaiQiang/KLog/blob/master/image/demo.gif)